-McGill’s, this year’s album conference host, has worked closely with EPM to enhance its operational performance with new software solutions that aim to put managers in the driving seat.
+McGill’s has worked closely with EPM to enhance its operational performance with new software solutions that aim to put managers in the driving seat.

 For any business, having critical data and information about operational performance is essential.
 With a myriad of Key Performance Indicators (KPIs) to keep track of however, for many bus operators it can be a case of relying on a variety of paper-based systems and spreadsheets.

 However, this methodology can lead to significant drawbacks, including inconsistencies between company depots.
 It can also take time for the data to be inputted into disparate systems and the process of bringing it together into a consistent and coherent format can be long-winded.
 There are also issues in creating a suitable format from which that information can be manipulated and examined.

 McGill’s, Scotland’s largest independent bus operator, was experiencing those sorts of issues several years ago during a period of frenetic growth.
 Operations Director Colin Napier describes how the company began a journey in 2010, shortly after he joined McGill’s, that saw the firm expanding rapidly.
 “Back then we had just been through the process of acquiring six smaller operators,” he says.
 “It had been a period of significant growth for McGill’s, one which cemented its position in the Inverclyde and Renfrewshire area where the company has its roots.
 That rapid expansion continued in 2012 with the purchase of Arriva’s business in the west of Scotland.”Napier describes this time as an exciting one where the business just continued to “grow and grow and grow”.
 However, with that growth it became clear there was a need to integrate these businesses into a single McGill’s operation, one where business performance and KPIs could be simply and easily identified and tracked.